 Youth Captains must have attended as an Ambassador and Alumni youth participant in previous years.
-They are returning to support the event in a logistical standpoint and the Captains in the Youth Support Team.
+They are returning to support Captains and the event from a logistical standpoint.

-Captains are adult leaders who have a desire to help today’s youth become tomorrow’s leaders.
+Captains are adult volunteers who have a desire to help today’s youth become tomorrow’s leaders.
 Captains may not attend at the same time as their children.

 “I truly felt like I was ridding myself of the negative beliefs that I held inside of me as well as creating new and improved ones.
 Afterwards, I felt like I had experienced a real change within me.”